-The displays within The Neon Museum, a 501(c)3 non-profit, are copyrighted works and may not be filmed, photographed or recorded for any commercial or editorial purpose without prior written consent of The Neon Museum, Inc.
+The displays within The Neon Museum, a 501(c)3 non-profit, are copyrighted works and may not be filmed, photographed or recorded for any commercial, fine art, or editorial purpose without prior written consent of The Neon Museum, Inc.

 Film & Photography Policy

 When visiting The Neon Museum as a regular guest (on a Guided Tour, during General Admission, or Brilliant!
 Jackpot), you are required to follow the Visitor Photography Guidelines below.
-Personal still snapshots are encouraged on your phones, tablets, or small point-and-shoot but must be conducted without disrupting Museum operations and other visitors while keeping in mind the safety of the historic collection.
+Personal snapshots are encouraged on your phones, tablets, or small point-and-shoot but must be conducted without disrupting Museum operations and other visitors while keeping in mind the safety of the historic collection.
 This policy is in keeping with other world-class museums to improve the visitor experience, focus on our mission of education, and minimize unauthorized commercial exploitation of The Neon Museum’s historic collection.

 Visitor Photography Guidelines